Culmback Dam: Water supply and power

-Spada Lake is part of the water supply of the City of Everett, Washington, serving 80 percent of Snohomish County.
+Spada Lake is part of the water supply of the City of Everett, Washington, serving 80 percent of Snohomish County and the Henry M. Jackson Hydroelectric Project.
 This water supply consists of two lakes, the other being the much smaller, 17000 acre feet Lake Chaplain on Chaplain Creek, a tributary of the Sultan River.
-Most of the flow of the Sultan River is diverted at the dam into a 8 mi penstock that flows to the 112 megawatt (MW) Jackson powerhouse further downstream, with an elevation drop of 1165 ft.
+Most of the flow of the Sultan River is diverted at the dam into a 8 mi penstock that flows to the 111.8 megawatt (MW) Jackson powerhouse further downstream, with an elevation drop of 1165 ft.
 At the powerhouse, the water feeds four turbine/generator units, consisting of two 47.5 MW Pelton-type turbines, and two 8.4 MW Francis turbines.
 The water from the Pelton turbines is released directly into the Sultan River, while the rest of the water is piped to Lake Chaplain.

 From Lake Chaplain, the water flows in four 4 ft diameter pipes towards Everett.
 During flood events, water is also discharged back into the Sultan River through Chaplain Creek and the Sultan River Fresh-water Return Line.
 The Culmback Dam is able to discharge water through an inverted-bell spillway that has a capacity of 62000 ft3 per second, which is sufficient to handle the 100-year flood flow of the Sultan River, which is calculated at 47000 ft3 per second.

+Beginning operations in 1984, the Jackson project aims to bring clean and renewable hydropower to Snohomish County.
+The facility consists of a single powerhouse, a switch-yard, and transmission lines—all of which are directly connected to the county's local 115 kV power-transmission network.